Last chance to register for CX23 : June 4-7, 2023 in Phoenix, AZ. Last chance! Register now for CX23 : June 4-7, 2023.

 See CSI’s “Categories of Personal Information under the California Consumer Privacy Act” summary chart above to see the California Personal Information that has been disclosed by CSI in the twelve (12) months prior to the “Last Reviewed” date and to whom such information was disclosed for a business purpose.

-In the past twelve (12) months prior to the “Last Reviewed” date of this Notice, CSI has not sold California Personal Information.
-CSI does not and will not sell California Personal Information.
-However, CSI notes that persons attending CSI’s Annual Customer Conference on behalf of CSI customer financial institutions and other businesses may share their own Personal Information with other attendees, including exhibitors.
-CSI does not understand the attendees to engage in the sale of their Personal Information nor does CSI receive any consideration for the sharing.
+CSI also notes that persons attending CSI’s Annual Customer Conference on behalf of CSI customer financial institutions and other businesses may share their own Personal Information with other attendees, including exhibitors.
+CSI does not request the attendees to engage in the sale of their Personal Information nor does CSI receive any consideration for the sharing.

 Your Rights and Choices with Respect to California Personal Information